Gluten Free Sour Dough Bread, WOW!

 Ready Set, HERE WE GO!

-STEP 1: Preferment AKA Sponge (allow 4-12 hours rest)
+STEP 1: Making a Preferment AKA Sponge (allow 4-18 hours to proof)

 • 150g active gluten-free sourdough starterit should be at peak rise and super bubbly